School of Mechanical and Materials Engineering Magazine 2020

 They might not be in class physically, but students in Professor Arda Gozen’s class are interfacing remotely with robotic arms.

-Awards and Fellowships Congratulations to MME faculty who were named Faculty Fellows in the past year.
+Congratulations to MME faculty who were named Faculty Fellows in the past year.